tydaeus/utility/js/image-editor/readme.md

 * provide some image editing utilities for me

 ## Startup
-Run `electron ./main.js` from the root dir.
+Run `electron ./main.js` from the root dir, or use the provided init script.